tub78/CentralizedVCS/README.md

 ^\.file2\/file3
 ```

-This file excludes several standard temporary files, any file named ".file1", and files matching "file2/file3" in the repo's root, the _working directory_.
+This file excludes several standard temporary files, any file named ".file1", and files matching "file2/file3" in the repo's root, __working directory__.

 After editing the `.hgignore` file to your liking, you can preview your choices with